 - Pocketknife or credit card piece.

-OPTIONAL, seldom used materials: salt, masking tape, masking fluid, old brush, small piece bar soap
+OPTIONAL seldom used materials: salt, masking tape, masking fluid, old brush, small piece bar soap, pick-up eraser

 Some Places to shop besides your local art stores: